 The Well Project is thrilled to announce the launch of our newest program, A Girl Like Me LIVE!, an interactive, livestreaming series created to advance health and wellness education among women living with and vulnerable to HIV.
-Taking place every other Wednesday from 12:00 pm – 1:00 pm ET, The Well Project program coordinator Ciarra "Ci Ci" Covin will partner with a variety of co-hosts to chat about key topics in our communities.
+The Well Project program manager Ciarra "Ci Ci" Covin will partner with a variety of co-hosts to chat about key topics in our communities.
 Each episode will be broadcast live to The Well Project’s Facebook page and YouTube channel.

 Episode 14: Why Language Matters – December 15, 2021